Find international production companies, services and crew

 Overview and productions

-Svalbard, a Norwegian archipelago between mainland Norway and the North Pole, provided one of the major production locations for Paramount/Skydance’s Mission: Impossible — The Final Reckoning and Warner Bros’ new Superman.
-Both big-budget features will be released worldwide this year, underlining Norway’s growing attraction to filmmakers and overseas producers looking to capture breathtaking backdrops.
+Svalbard is a Norwegian archipelago located between mainland Norway and the North Pole.
+It has recently served as a key filming location for Paramount/Skydance’s Mission: Impossible — The Final Reckoning and Warner Bros’ Superman.
+Both big-budget features will be released worldwide this year, underlining Norway’s growing appeal to filmmakers and international producers seeking distinctive, high-impact natural locations.

-Superman director James Gunn, who filmed the opening sequences on Svalbard, told Norway’s local outlet Svalbardposten that he “wanted a place that was beautiful and felt like being in the middle of the Arctic”.
-He got that.
+Superman director James Gunn, who shot the opening sequences on Svalbard, told local outlet Svalbardposten that he “wanted a place that was beautiful and felt like being in the middle of the Arctic”.
+The production found exactly that.

-Norway also has Sørfond, which grants financing for co-production of fiction and documentary films where the main producer is located in a Development Assistance Committee country.
-Applications to Sørfond must be made through a Norwegian minority producer.
+Norway also operates Sørfond, which provides financing for fiction and documentary co-productions in which the majority producer is based in a Development Assistance Committee (DAC) country.
+Applications must be submitted via a Norwegian minority producer.

-Norway also provides VFX for international projects, with recent projects including season two of HBO’s The Last Of Us, Star Trek: Strange New Worlds for CBS and Netflix’s disaster series La Palma.
+Norway has also become an increasingly important VFX hub for international projects.
+Recent credits include Sinners, the first two seasons of HBO’s The Last of Us, Star Trek: Strange New Worlds for CBS, and Netflix’s disaster series La Palma.

 Overview and productions